 Detroit native Stevens is well-known to hipsters far and wide and little known beyond that demographic; a typical situation given that the cultural mainstream has been exploded into 100 million megabytes.
 I have to admit, I find him polarizing myself, but interesting.
 Even if you’re a big fan of the quirky singer/songwriter, you’re likely to miss this song because his new holiday collection, Silver & Gold, has 58 songs on it!
 It is actually part two of his Songs for Christmas opus which was released in 2005 and had 42 songs on it!
 Welcome to the new business model where an artist can defy logic and release a 58-song album because it is inexpensive to record and, “dammit, I’ve got a lot of music in me and I don’t have to be dictated to by a record company!”

 Though neither Barbra Streisand nor the song’s composer, the venerated Stephen Sondheim, need an endorsement from me, I think few people outside of Streisand’s fervent fan base or die-hard Sondheimites would be aware of this recording.
 For one thing, “I Remember” was part of Streisand’s second Christmas CD, Christmas Memories, which was released in 2001 (the liner notes make a point of indicating the singer finished recording on September 7, 2001) and like most holiday releases that year, was lost in the shadow of our collective PTSD.
-The album—which is quite lovely and appropriately somber—intuitively seemed to capture the feeling of melancholy that was so trenchant that particular Christmas and is, truth be told, a very real and regular part of the holiday experience for so many people.
-But the exquisite “I Remember” is well worth remembering.
+The album—which is quite lovely and appropriately somber—intuitively seemed to capture the feeling of melancholy that hung over most of the world that Christmas.
+Truth be told, feelings of loss and foreboding are a very real and regular part of the holiday experience for so many people.
+Though its a time of year many would like to forget, the exquisite “I Remember” is well worth remembering.

 The song was originally part of a score to Evening Primrose, a 1966 musical produced for TV that told the story of a poet who seeks escape in a department store after hours.
 “I Remember” is one of Sondheim’s most satisfying and deeply felt songs; emotionally immediate and full of the inventive wordplay that informs everything he writes: